The cohomological Hall algebra of a surface and factorization cohomology: Basics on -categories and dg-categories

+Every $\oo$-category $\frakC$ gives rise to an ordinary category $\h\frakC$ known as the {\em homotopy category of} $\frakC$.
+It has the same objects as $\frakC$ and its morphisms are certain equivalence classes of morphisms in $\frakC$.
+Further, $\frakC$ contains the maximal Kan simplicial subset $\frakC^\Kan$ with $\frakC_0^\Kan=\frakC_0$, having the meaning of the subgroupoid of (weakly) invertible morphisms.
+We refer to \cite{lurie-HTT} for more details.

-A {\em simplicial category} is a category $\Cc$ enriched in $\sset$, so that for any two objects $x,y\in\Cc$ we are given a simplicial set $\Map_\Cc(x,y)$ with standard properties.
-A simplicial category $\Cc$ gives an $\oo$-category $\frakN(\Cc)$ with $\Ob(\Cc)$ as a set of objects, as explained in \cite{lurie-HTT}.
+A {\em simplicial category} is a category $\Cc$ enriched in $\sset$, so that for any two objects $\Fc, \Gc\in\Cc$ we are given a simplicial set $\Map_\Cc(\Fc, \Gc)$ with standard properties.
+A simplicial category $\Cc$ gives an $\oo$-category $\frakN(\Cc)$ with the same objects, as explained in \cite{lurie-HTT}.